Highwoods Properties (NYSE:HIW) Issues FY 2021 Earnings Guidance

-Several brokerages recently weighed in on HIW.
-Morgan Stanley raised their price target on shares of Highwoods Properties from $47.00 to $48.00 and gave the company an overweight rating in a research report on Wednesday, July 7th.
-Mizuho cut shares of Highwoods Properties from a buy rating to a neutral rating and raised their price target for the company from $43.00 to $45.00 in a research report on Thursday, June 3rd.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The company has an average rating of Buy and an average target price of $44.20.
+Highwoods Properties (NYSE:HIW) last issued its earnings results on Tuesday, July 27th.
+The real estate investment trust reported $0.57 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.90 by ($0.33).
+The company had revenue of $185.50 million for the quarter, compared to analysts’ expectations of $184.55 million.
+Highwoods Properties had a net margin of 32.60% and a return on equity of 10.23%.
+The firm’s revenue for the quarter was up 1.3% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.93 earnings per share.
+On average, research analysts forecast that Highwoods Properties will post 3.65 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 8th.
-Shareholders of record on Monday, August 16th will be paid a $0.50 dividend.
-This is a positive change from Highwoods Properties’s previous quarterly dividend of $0.48.
-The ex-dividend date is Friday, August 13th.
-This represents a $2.00 annualized dividend and a yield of 4.18%.
-Highwoods Properties’s dividend payout ratio (DPR) is 53.63%.
+A number of brokerages have commented on HIW.
+Mizuho downgraded shares of Highwoods Properties from a buy rating to a neutral rating and boosted their target price for the stock from $43.00 to $45.00 in a report on Thursday, June 3rd.
+Morgan Stanley boosted their price target on Highwoods Properties from $47.00 to $48.00 and gave the stock an overweight rating in a research note on Wednesday, July 7th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Highwoods Properties presently has an average rating of Buy and an average target price of $44.20.

-In other Highwoods Properties news, Director David John Hartzell sold 1,262 shares of the stock in a transaction dated Thursday, May 20th.
-The shares were sold at an average price of $43.74, for a total value of $55,199.88.
-Company insiders own 1.50% of the company’s stock.
+In related news, Director David John Hartzell sold 1,262 shares of the stock in a transaction on Thursday, May 20th.
+The stock was sold at an average price of $43.74, for a total value of $55,199.88.
+1.50% of the stock is currently owned by corporate insiders.

 About Highwoods Properties